marko-londo/Model-Optimization/README.md

 #### Model Evaluation

+The individual selected an SVC model with default parameters.
 SVC is a fine model, but can be prone to overfitting.
 The data should have been scaled.
 A better solution might have been to start with a simple logistic regression model with cross validation and hyperparameter tuning, and compare those results with the SVC model (and maybe